 Since settling in Peterborough Dr. Ingram has been actively involved with her community, volunteering time and expertise with many local organizations, including the Victorian Order of Nurses and as a founding member of the Peterborough chapter of the Osteoporosis Society.
 She has been able to inform age-friendly policies for the City of Peterborough in her role as founder and co-chair of the Peterborough Council on Aging (now known as Age-friendly Peterborough).
 She is a Board Member at the Trent Centre for Aging & Society at Trent University and a past recipient of their Community Leadership Award for Medicine, Science and Technology.
 In 2016 the Ontario Medical Association awarded Dr. Ingram the Glenn Sawyer Service Award for her outstanding contributions to the medical profession and the community.

-Outside of her clinical work, Dr. Ingram has served as a Geriatric Medicine Peer Assessor for the College of Physicians and Surgeons of Ontario and is a Registered Capacity Assessor.
+Outside of her clinical work, Dr. Ingram has served as a Geriatric Medicine Peer Assessor for the College of Physicians and Surgeons of Ontario and served as a Registered Capacity Assessor from 1998 – 2019.
 She served for six years on the Board of Trustees at Queen’s University and her fraternity, Alpha Gamma Delta, recognized her with their inaugural Talent of Leadership Award in 2015 for her contributions to Medicine.

 In recent years, Dr. Ingram has begun to look beyond the healthcare sector to other areas of interest where she can contribute her leadership talents in service of the community she loves and calls home.
-An outdoor enthusiast and master canoeist, she’s recently joined the board of the Canadian Canoe Museum to help steward the creation of a world-class museum here in Peterborough.
-She and her husband are keen travel adventurers, hockey fans and committed volunteers to many causes.
+As an avid camper and canoeist, she’s recently joined the board of the Canadian Canoe Museum to help steward the creation of a world-class museum here in Peterborough.
+She and her husband are avid travel adventurers, hockey fans and committed volunteers to many causes.
 They greatly enjoy time with their children and grand-children who all live nearby.